osblinnikov/Gernet/README.md

 Gernet is:

-0. Generator of Java and C code from json file
+0. Generator of Java, JavaScript, C or any other code from single gernet.json file
+1. Uses plugin-architecture - simply write your own generator-plugin and point gernet in "type" field of gernet.json
 1. Integrated into golang-like workspace structure (http://golang.org/doc/code.html), but can be easily configured
 2. Able to build source files from gernet.json file (see example/gernet.json)